LibCrowds/libcrowds-analyst/README.md

 # URL of the PyBossa server
 ENDPOINT = 'http://{your-pybossa-server}'

+# Admin API key used to update all results
+API_KEY = 'admin-api-key'

 # DOI of the current LibCrowds Analyst version
 DOI = ''
 ```

 ## Analysis